• Steelhead Falls is a hidden oasis within the scenic rimrock canyon

 Services: Vault toilet at the trailhead, no water

-Activities: Swimming, cliff jumping, hiking, fishing, nature viewing, and photography
+Activities: Swimming, cliff jumping, hiking, fishing, & nature viewing

 Road access: Any passenger vehicle